JAMES BEARD AWARD WINNERS

 NEW & NOT-TO-BE-MISSED

-Take your pick: traditional Italian at Monteverde, posh patio dining at The Blanchard, intimate Korean-American eats at Parachute, inventive dim-sum at Imperial Lamian, Dutch/Indonesian comfort food at De Quay, and reimagined Mexican at Dos Urban Cantina.
+Take your pick: traditional Italian at Monteverde, intimate Korean-American eats at Parachute, inventive dim-sum at Imperial Lamian, Dutch/Indonesian comfort food at De Quay, and reimagined Mexican at Dos Urban Cantina.

 TREND WATCH: FOOD HALLS